 Free-standing heaters are great for open-air patios where heating may need to be adjusted on a day-to-day or even hour-to-hour basis.
 A Propane tank fits inside the base, so you can easily move freestanding heaters around and reconfigure their positioning at any time.

-Both free-standing and mounted patio heaters should be spaced according to how much coverage you want and where your patrons will be located.
 Since patio heaters are designed to heat people and objects, you’ll want to position them so that they are directed at the most common places your patrons will be standing or sitting.

-First, you’ll need to find out what type of fuel source you have access to - Natural Gas, Liquid Propane, or electricity.
+First, you’ll need to find out what type of fuel source you have access to — Natural Gas, Propane, or electricity.
 This will help narrow down the style and type of patio heater you can choose.

 wrench icon Pro Tip: